dansgithubuser/dlal/README.md

 todo
 ----
 - audio select input and output
+- save and load system
+- why is network failing on apple?
 - midi editor
 	- hook into system
 		- "error: already added" when starting looper